YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

-#### Show off POC
+#### POC to finish
+date+time contenttypeproperty
+coulour picker contenttypeproperty
+switch contenttypeproperty
+checkbox list contenttypeproperty
+radio box list contenttypeproperty numeric contenttypeproperty icon picker contenttypeproperty rating contenttypeproperty select bar contenttypeproperty navigation contenttypeproperty
+Change trees to use own model with a type so can have folders Icons on ContentTypes- Show in trees (Use Icon picker) Make everything else pluggable (Sections, trees etc..)
 Add in settings, each as their own tree not heading (Content Types, Languages (Add TODO), ViewComponents (Just list and allow view only))
+Need to think about ContentTypes not used as pages (Think grid editor and list block) Settings on RTE
+Update ReadMe and add docs

+#### This can be done after showing off POC
 Refreshtree issues

-#### This can be done after showing off POC
 Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists

 ### Structure